 Management support

-Recognition in the workplace motivates, gives a sense of accomplishment, and makes employees feel appreciated for their work.
+Employee recognition in the workplace motivates, gives a sense of accomplishment, and makes staff members feel appreciated for their work.
 Employees who do not feel valued are twice as likely to declare that they will quit their jobs within a year.

 People are not numbers.
 They need to feel that they are treated firstly as persons and secondly as employees.
 Then they are more likely to share information, support each other, and experiment with new ideas.